Van crashes into dozens of people in Barcelona

 Video posted to social media showed emergency services at the scene.

-Spanish Prime Minister Mariano Rajoy said he was in contact with authorities.
+Spanish Prime Minister Mariano Rajoy said he was in contact with authorities and was on his way to the city.

-Metro and train stations have been asked to closed, according to reports.
+Emergency services asked Metro and train stations to close, according to reports.

-The incident took place at the height of the tourist season in Barcelona, which is one of Europe's top travel destinations with at least 11 million visitors a year.
+The alleged attack took place at the height of the tourist season in Barcelona, which is one of Europe's top travel destinations with at least 11 million visitors a year.

+Meanwhile, a second van linked to the attack was found in the small town of Vic in Catalonia, local authorities there said on Twitter.

+Catalan police said a driver earlier hit two officers in Barcelona, but it was unclear whether this incident was related to the early evening attack in Las Ramblas.

 While full details of the incident were not immediately clear, since July 2016 vehicles have been used to ram into crowds in a series of attacks across Europe, killing more than 100 people in Nice, Berlin, London and Stockholm.